 - Advanced embryo selection

 IVFAustralia, as part of the Virtus Health Group of IVF Clinics, and our sister clinic Melbourne IVF, has been involved in a scientific breakthrough with the world’s fastest and most precise embryo selection test.

 By screening all chromosomes in a developing embryo we can select the embryo with the greatest chance of success.
 This can address some of the key causes of miscarriage, and give some certainty to couples who have experienced recurrent miscarriage.

 - Recurrent implantation failure explained

 Recurrent implantation failure (RIF) is the failure to achieve a pregnancy following several cycles of IVF where three good quality embryos have been transferred.

 - The quality of the sperm and eggs which is important for creating a healthy embryo.
 Factors including an unhealthy lifestyle and age can affect the quality of sperm and eggs.

-- Chromosomal abnormalities in the embryos
+- Chromosomal variations in the embryos

 - Structural, hormonal or immunological condition of the uterus